andychase/codebook/topics/info/privacy.md

 (d) protect our rights, reputation, and property, or that of our users, affiliates, or the public.

-If Tech Store Club is required to provide a third party with your personal information (whether by subpoena or otherwise), then provided we have collected and retained an email address for you, Creative Commons will use reasonable means to notify you promptly of that event, unless prohibited by law or TSC is otherwise advised not to notify you on the advice of legal counsel.
+If Snap Notes Collective is required to provide a third party with your personal information (whether by subpoena or otherwise), then provided we have collected and retained an email address for you, Creative Commons will use reasonable means to notify you promptly of that event, unless prohibited by law or SNC is otherwise advised not to notify you on the advice of legal counsel.

 Security of Personal Information Collected via the Services
 -----------------------------------------------------------

-Tech Store Club has implemented reasonable measures to protect against unauthorized access to and unlawful interception or processing of personal information that Tech Store Club stores and controls.
+Snap Notes Collective has implemented reasonable measures to protect against unauthorized access to and unlawful interception or processing of personal information that Snap Notes Collective stores and controls.
 However, no website can fully eliminate security risks.
 Third parties may circumvent our security measures to unlawfully intercept or access transmissions or private communications.
 We will post a reasonably